-- Approximately 2,694,402 people in Texas, or 12.4% of the adult population, have diagnosed diabetes. - An additional 621,000 people in Texas have diabetes but don't know it, greatly increasing their health risk. - There are 7,142,000 people in Texas, 34% of the adult population, who have prediabetes with blood glucose levels that are higher than normal but not yet high enough to be diagnosed as diabetes.
+- Approximately 2,758,942 people in Texas, or 12.3% of the adult population, have diagnosed diabetes. - An additional 621,000 people in Texas have diabetes but don't know it, greatly increasing their health risk. - blindness-and death.
+There are 7.142,000 people in Texas, 34% of the adult population, who have prediabetes with blood glucose levels that are higher than normal but not yet high enough to be diagnosed as diabetes. - Every year an estimated 177,174 people in Texas are diagnosed with diabetes.